GoodCryptoApp/GoodCrypto/README.md

 August 2018 - Beta version of the platform: UI ready, market data analysis and execution on 10 major exchanges, sentiment analysis and blockchain data analysis modules ready.
 First third-party users onboarded

 October 2018 - A (atto) level of the platform public launch.
-Signals, strategies and execution for 20+ major exchanges (over 50% of total trading volume).
+Signals, strategies and execution for 20+ major exchanges (over 50% of total trading volume)

 December 2018 - P (pico) and F (femto) levels of the platform launched